ssec/polar2grid/doc/source/remapping.rst

     data to a uniform grid makes it easier to view, manipulate, and store the data.
     Some instrument data is provided to the user already gridded (ex.
 ABI L1B data) and others are not (ex.
 VIIRS SDR or older GOES satellites).
-    In |project| it is possible to perform the gridding process for ungridded data or to re-grid already gridded data.
-Mapping input data to an output grid can be a complicated process to make a good looking image.
-There are different ways to get an image the way a user wants based on what grid (projection) is chosen and what algorithm is used to map input pixel to output pixel.
-    |project| offers various options that are described below.
+    In |project| it is possible to perform the gridding (reprojecting) process for ungridded data or to re-project already gridded data.
+Mapping input data in order to create a high quality image can be a complicated process.
+There are different techniques that can be used to create an output image based on what grid (projection) is chosen and what algorithm is used to map input pixel to output pixel.  |project| offers various options that are described below.

     Native Resampling
     -----------------